Hero MotoCorp starts retail sales in Mexico

-New Delhi, July 30 (IANS) Two-wheeler major Hero MotoCorp said on Friday that it has commenced retail sales in Mexico.
+New Delhi: Two-wheeler major Hero MotoCorp said on Friday that it has commenced retail sales in Mexico.

 Accordingly, the company has introduced an extensive portfolio of products, including motorcycles and a scooter, for the Mexican market.